Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/markdown_outline.md

 `pandoc --version`

-A message with info about your installed version of Pandoc should appear.
+If Pandoc is properly installed, a message with info about your installed version of Pandoc should appear.

 ### Create a subdirectory